AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 ---
 keywords: Experience Platform;home;popular topics;data prep;Data Prep;streaming;upsert;streaming upsert
-title: Streaming Upserts in Data Prep
+title: Send partial row updates to Profile Service using Data Prep
 description: This document provides information on how to stream partial row updates to Profile Service using Data Prep
 ---
 # Send partial row updates to [!DNL Profile Service] using [!DNL Data Prep]

-Streaming Upserts in [!DNL Data Prep] allows you to send partial row updates to [!DNL Profile Service] data while also creating and stitching identities with a single API request.
+Streaming upserts in [!DNL Data Prep] allows you to send partial row updates to [!DNL Profile Service] data while also creating and stitching identities with a single API request.

-Through Streaming Upserts, you can retain the format of your data while translating that data to [!DNL Profile Service] PATCH requests in flight during ingestion.
-Based on the inputs you provide, [!DNL Data Prep] allows you to send a single API payload and translate them to both [!DNL Profile Service] PATCH and Identity Service CREATE requests.
+By streaming upserts, you can retain the format of your data while translating that data to [!DNL Profile Service] PATCH requests in flight during ingestion.
+Based on the inputs you provide, [!DNL Data Prep] allows you to send a single API payload and translate them to both [!DNL Profile Service] PATCH and [!DNL Identity Service] CREATE requests.

 This document provides information on how to stream upserts in [!DNL Data Prep].